-Goal 1, Actions 4, 5, 7, 8: The district will support sites in providing effective intervention to underserved students by providing Instruction and Data Support (IDS) Teachers who will provide expertise and support to increase effective instruction and intervention.
-This is the most effective use of funds because research shows that instructional coaching support to teachers assists them in the utilization of student data to support specific student group needs.
-Providing IDS Teachers at sites ensures that students who are underserved receive the time and attention they need to address the skill gaps that are preventing them from mastering standards through small group instruction and progress monitoring from a teacher with expertise in addressing their specific needs.
-Additionally, the district will continue to review and assess instructional programs, measuring the impact on student achievement.
+Goal 1, Action 5: The district will support sites in providing effective intervention to underserved students by continuing to review and assess instructional programs, measuring the impact on student achievement.
 Many unduplicated students have significant skill gaps that prevent grade level mastery.
 Their learning must be accelerated through effective Tier 2 and 3 interventions that require expertise, time, and resources.
 Utilizing the right interventions is critical in ensuring struggling students receive the support they need.
 The district continues to investigate and analyze intervention materials to determine which ones are best suited to address the specific needs of our specific student groups, including our socioeconomically disadvantaged students, foster youth, and English learners.
 Several opportunities will exist in the coming year for expanded learning opportunities, specifically targeting our underserved student groups.
-The district has prioritized our foster youth, English learners, and socioeconomically disadvantaged students for enrollment in our Summer Learning Academy where students will work on ELA and math skills to accelerate their learning and address academic gaps.
-In addition, our Newcomer "Breakthrough English" program will provide supplemental services for our English learners with 12 or fewer months in the US.
-Services provided will accelerate students' English proficiency by allowing them more time to engage in practicing literacy skills.
 Although all schools will benefit from the intervention services mentioned in these actions, the district believes these actions will primarily support our unduplicated, underserved students groups as the actions will increase the number of adults and targeted interventions available to students.

-Goal 2, Actions 1, 2, 3, 4, 5, 6, 7, 8: Poverty, homelessness, and foster placement are often accompanied by trauma.
+Goal 2, Actions 1, 3, 4, 7, 8: Poverty, homelessness, and foster placement are often accompanied by trauma.
 In order to better serve our foster youth, socioeconomically disadvantaged students, and other students who might have experienced trauma, the district will provide student support services at all schools.
 Programs will principally be directed to unduplicated students.
 The district Student Supports team is charged with supporting foster and homeless families with school integration and success.
 Schools will continue to develop school environments that lead to a feeling of belonging and safety for each and every student.
 The Student Supports team will continue to assist sites as they develop skills and plans to address students with the most challenging behaviors, along with providing professional development around this area.
 Professional learning in positive behavior intervention and in cultural proficiency will be provided so that students can have the same level of support and understanding from classified as well as certificated personnel.
 These additional trainings will create a more cohesive program of support for all students and their families.
 The district will also deploy members of the attendance team to meet individually with students at school sites and make home visits to families to problem-solve, investigate concerns, and provide resources to improve student attendance.
 Social skills and/or counseling groups will address the specific social-emotional and/or behavioral needs of identified unduplicated students.
 The district-wide use of supplemental funding to increase student support services will allow for effective case management of students that need support in social-emotional well-being to improve their academic performance.
 All of these actions serve to increase students' level of engagement in school activities.
 While offered at all schools, the services will be aimed at improving the performance of our unduplicated, underserved student groups.